-1. For the quarterly period ended June 30, 2012 2.
-Commission identification number 1093 3.
+1 For the quarterly period ended December 31, 2012 2 Commission identification number 1093 3.
 BIR Tax identification No. 240-000-531-126 4.
 Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY 5.
-Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6.
-Industry Classification Code (SEC Use only) 7.
-Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8.
-Registrant's telephone number, including area code: (02) 735-68-61 to 71 9.
-Former name, former address and former fiscal year, if change since last report N/A 10 Securities registered pursuant to Section 8 and 12 of the e Code, or Sections 4 and 8 of the RSA

-Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding
+Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6 Industry Classification Code (SEC Use only) 7 Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8 Registrant's telephone number, including area code: (02) 735-68-61 to 71 9.
+Former name, former address and forme if change since last report r fiscal year, N/A 1().
+Securities registered pursuant to Section 8 and 12 of the Code, or Sections 4 and 8 of the R Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding 0 070 444 400